vuejs/apollo/packages/docs/api/composable/@vue/namespaces/useLazyQuery/interfaces/Options.md

 Keep previous result while loading new data.

-The retained result is reported as a normal result — `resultState`, `result` and `partial` all describe it — with `isPreviousResult` set to `true` so it can be told apart from a fresh one.
+The retained result is reported as a normal result, so `resultState`, `result` and `partial` all describe it, with `isPreviousResult` set to `true` so it can be told apart from a fresh one.

 #### Default Value